Claim armed police raids to seize firearms 'over the top'

 Following the interrogation, the detectives told Mielnik they would need to confiscate his AR-15, worth about $2600, and $400 of accessories and ammunition.

 "I wasn't best pleased to be honest.
-I'd only bought it on the spur of the moment as I was originally lined up to get one for my birthday for target-shooting, and just thought, 'I'm never going to be able to get one now; better move quick','' Mielnik said.
+I'd only bought it on the spur of the moment as I was originally lined up to get one for my birthday for target-shooting, and just thought, 'I'm never going to be able to get one now; better move quick'," he said.

 Mielnik said he understood the reasoning behind the rifle ban and seizure, but not why he was targeted in such a heavy-handed manner.